Trueballerdante/CS4843Project/README.md

     - Enter "thumbnails" for the Collection ID.
 Click next
     - Click "Auto-ID" for Document ID.
 Click Save
 - ### Functions
-  - Important: In order to use the Functions service, you need to upgrade your projects payment plan to the Blaze Plan.
+  - Important: In order to use the Function service, you need to upgrade your projects payment plan to the Blaze Plan.
   - Functions are used to execute code, a function, when a trigger occurs.
 In our case the cloud function handles events triggered by the addition of new storage data.
 This new storage data, which should be an image, will be passed to the function and the function will create a thumbnail image based on the original image.
 The generated thumbnail will be